 Peter and his wife, Laurel, live in Lancaster, PA, with their three children, Keith, Lilianna, and Myles.

 Since starting in 2006, Chris Horst has served in a variety of roles at HOPE.
 As vice president of development, Chris employs his passion for advancing initiatives at the intersection of entrepreneurship and the Gospel to share HOPE’s story with new and existing supporters.
 In addition to his role at HOPE, Chris serves on the boards of the Denver Institute for Faith & Work and the Colorado Microfinance Alliance.
 Chris has been published in Christianity Today and co-authored Mission Drift with Peter Greer (2014).
 Chris received his B.S. in business from Taylor University in Indiana and his MBA at Bakke Graduate University.
-He and his wife, Alli, have two sons, Desmond and Abe, and live in Denver, CO, where they are active members of City Church Denver.
+He and his wife, Alli, have three children, Desmond, Abe, and June, and live in Denver, CO, where they are active members of City Church Denver.

 In his role as country director of HOPE’s savings program in Haiti, Dr. Lesly Jules brings 25 years of experience in community and economic development in Haiti.
 With a master’s degree in entrepreneurship and a Ph.D. in leadership & mastery of change, Lesly is also the principal author of three management books; the latest is a handbook for church management.
 In his time with HOPE Haiti, Lesly has been instrumental in securing legal registration, leading the strategic plan process, implementing formal human resource and finance processes, and helping build capacity in the local staff and volunteer church facilitators and field coordinators.
 He lives in Port-au-Prince with his wife, Kerline, and their son, Oliver.